gd-programming/gd.docs/docs/endpoints/getGJRewards.md

 **uuid** - Seemingly a random number also used for identifying someone

-**rewardType** - 0 for small chest, 1 for large chest.
+**rewardType** - 0 for fetching time left to wait for each chest, 1 for getting small chest and 2 for getting large chest.
 Defaults to 0 if left out

 **r1** - A random 3-5 digit number